 Gandhi believed that next to constructive work,

 Work, to be constructive, must be based on meeting real needs.
 Indians needed more food, more clothes, more education and more nice shiny stuff to motivate them to do smart things.
 Gandhi offered them holier than thou bullshit.
 Khaddar and Nai Talim were expensive frauds.
 This is not to say that handloom weaving can't be economically viable.
 It can, provided it concentrates on the high end of the market and uses the best yarn- which may have to be imported.
 But Gandhi opposed this type of weaving.
-His own homespun was, more of then than not, of such poor quality that it couldn't be woven at all.
+His own homespun yarn was, more often than not, of such poor quality that it couldn't be woven at all.
 Similarly, Educational Reform could have been a good thing.
 But that isn't cheap.
 It is sheer magical thinking to say 'kids will earn while they learn.
 Thus there will be no need for taxes on liquor to finance them.
 We can kill off the economy by banning anything which people like paying for or working for without hurting Education.
 Similarly, why spend money on the Army when Ahimsa can prevail over invaders?
 Why bother with Hospitals and Medical Schools?
 Just rub a little mud on the affected part of the anatomy and sickness will disappear.

 a society needs also to be inwardly empowered, since human beings are capable of love, friendship, solidarity and empathy.